j-choi98/StreamTrack/README.md

 # StreamTrack

+WORK IN PROGRESS.

-Work in progress where people can look up what Twitch streamers a user is watch.
+Website where people can look up what Twitch streamers a user is watch.

 TypeScript, React, GraphQL, MongoDB, Tailwind CSS, Docker